Masoumeh Ebtekar: Early life and education

-Ebtekar was born in Tehran as Masoumeh Niloufar Ebtekar in a middle-class family.
+Ebtekar was born in Tehran, Iran as Masoumeh Niloufar Ebtekar in a middle-class family.
 Her first name translates to "Innocent Water Lily" in English.
 Ebtekar's father studied at the University of Pennsylvania, and she lived with her parents in Upper Darby Township, Pennsylvania, just outside Philadelphia.
 During her six years in Philadelphia, she developed "near-perfect, American-accented English."
 Returning to Iran she enrolled in Iranzamin (Tehran International School).
 Later after graduation as a student, she became a supporter of the political Islam of Ali Shariati and began wearing a traditional black chador covering everything except her face.

 Ebtekar holds a BSc degree in laboratory science from Shahid Beheshti University, a MSc and PhD in immunology from Tarbiat Modares University in 1995, where she still teaches.
 Ebtekar is married to Seyyed Mohammad Hashemi who is a businessman in the private sector.
 They have two children.